erhant/crypto-notes/content/number-theory/6-arithmetical-functions.md

 - Can we always find a prime $p$ for any $n$ such that $n^2 < p < (n+1)^2$?
 - Can we find infinitely many primes of the form $p=n^2+1$?

-We don't know the answer to these, we don’t even have an idea on how to approach them.
+We don't know the answer to these, we don't even have an idea on how to approach them.
 However, we believe the answer is yes.